Lateephah/Loan-Default-Risk-Predictor-Micro-Lenders-POS-Agents-Nigeria-/README.md

 - **Synthetic data**: results reflect the generation logic, not verified real-world outcomes.
   Next step is validating against real (anonymized, consented) lender repayment data.
-- **Risk thresholds** (Low <30%, Medium 30–60%, High >60%) are reasonable round numbers, not derived from a specific lender's cost-benefit analysis — production use would calibrate these to a real risk appetite.
+- **Risk thresholds** (Low <30%, Medium 30–60%, High >60%) are reasonable round numbers, not derived from a specific lender's cost-benefit analysis, production use would calibrate these to a real risk appetite.
-- **No cross-validation** — a single stratified train/test split was used; k-fold CV would give more robust metric estimates at the cost of runtime.
+- **No cross-validation**  a single stratified train/test split was used; k-fold CV would give more robust metric estimates at the cost of runtime.
 - **Individual-level explainability** (e.g. SHAP per applicant) is a natural next addition, global feature importance is implemented; per-prediction "why" explanations are not yet.